business overhead expense insurance

 5. How long will BOE pay benefits?

 BOE insurance is designed to cover temporary disabilities.
 Policies typically provide benefit periods between 12 and 24 months.
-This gives the business owner enough time to recover or to make other arrangements for the business, such as hiring a replacement worker or selling the business.
+This benefit period gives the business owner enough time to recover or to make other arrangements for the business, such as hiring a replacement worker or selling the business.

-6. What is the elimination period?
+6. What is the BOE elimination period?

 The elimination period is a waiting period that starts when the insured becomes insured and ends when the insurer begins payouts.
 BOE policies typically have elimination periods that are 30, 60 or 90 days long, and the business owner will not receive benefits during this time.
 For businesses operating on a tight budget with small reserves to cover ongoing expenses, a short elimination period may be ideal, although this can raise the BOE premium.
+Business owners who want to keep their BOE premiums down may want to go with a longer benefit period and build up some cash reserves to cover the longer wait.

 7. How much does BOE pay out?